WHAT WE DO

 Caregiver Support

-We are establishing a home health care program in collaboration with the local Red Cross volunteers.
-Trained medical professionals will provide frequent well-being check-ups, train family care-givers in techniques to make feeding, bathing and lifting easier and safer.
+We piloted a home health care program in collaboration with the local Red Cross volunteers.
+Trained medical professionals provided frequent well-being check-ups and trained family care-givers in techniques to make feeding, bathing and lifting easier and safer.
+With additional funding, we would like to expand the program to other families.